 Knowledge of French for the Québec Experience Program

-• entirely in French.
+• Entirely in French.

 You must also provide an attestation from your educational institution that indicates the duration of your program of study and the language of instruction if:

-• the national language in your country of origin is not French;
+• The national language in your country of origin is not French;

 If you submit attestation results for the DELF and DALF, you may have to provide the original diploma or a certified copy issued by France Éducation international.
 The minimum passing grades to satisfy the PEQ requirement for these two tests are: